cheqd/product-docs/architecture/adr-list/adr-003-did-registrar.md

 The [`did:cheqd` method ADR](https://docs.cheqd.io/node/architecture/adr-list/adr-002-cheqd-did-method) defines how DIDs are created and read from ledger.
 According to the [W3C DID Core specification](https://w3c.github.io/did-core/), DID methods are expected to provide [standards-compliant methods of DID and DID Document ("DIDDoc") production](https://w3c.github.io/did-core/#production-and-consumption).

-The [cheqd DID Registrar](https://github.com/cheqd/did-registrar) is designed to implement the [DIF _Registrar_ specification](https://identity.foundation/did-registration/) for [`did:cheqd`](https://docs.cheqd.io/node/architecture/adr-list/adr-002-cheqd-did-method) method.
+The [cheqd DID Registrar](https://github.com/cheqd/did-registrar) is designed to implement the [DIF _Registrar_ specification](https://identity.foundation/did-registration/) for [`did:cheqd`](https://docs.cheqd.io/node/architecture/adr-list/adr-002-cheqd-did-method) method to enable create/update/deactivate DID operations easily.

+The [cheqd DID Registrar](https://github.com/cheqd/did-registrar) also supports the creation of [DID-Linked Resources](https://docs.cheqd.io/identity/guides/did-resolver) for example, schemas, credential definitions, status lists, trust registries and logos.

 ## Architecture

 The DID create/update/deactivate functions raise architectural questions around key management, since they typically involve the generation and use of private keys and other secrets.

-The DID registrar can operate in the following modes
+The DID registrar can operate in the following modes:

 1. Internal Secret Mode
 2. External Secret Mode
 3. Client Managed Secret Mode :heavy_check_mark:

 ### Internal Secret Mode
-In this mode, the DID Registrar is responsible for generating the DID controller keys used by DID operations.
-This means that the DID Registrar is considered a highly trusted component which should be fully under the control of a DID controller.
+In this mode, the DID Registrar is responsible for generating the DID controller cryptogprahic keys used in DID operations.
+Therefore, a DID Registrar used in this mode is considered a highly trusted component which should be fully under the control of a DID controller.
 If it is operated as a remotely hosted service, secure connection protocols such as TLS, DIDComm, etc. MUST be used.

 ### External Secret Mode
-In this mode, the DID Registrar does not itself have access to the secrets used by DID operations, but it has a way of accessing an external wallet in order to perform cryptographic operations such as generating signatures.
+In this mode, the DID Registrar does not itself have access to the cryptographic keys used in DID operations, but it has a way of accessing an external wallet in order to perform cryptographic operations such as generating signatures.

 ### Client Managed Secret Mode
-In this mode, the DID Registrar does not itself have access to the secrets used by DID operations, but it will ask the client to perform cryptographic operations such as generating signatures.
+In this mode, the DID Registrar does not itself have access to the cryptographic keys used in DID operations, but it will ask the client to perform operations such as generating keys and signatures in a separate action from using the Registrar.

-The Cheqd DID Registrar supports only the [Client Managed Secret Mode](https://identity.foundation/did-registration/#client-managed-secret-mode) considering the security and scalability of the registrar.
-The workflow for all the operations follows the below protocol
+The cheqd DID Registrar **only supports** the [Client Managed Secret Mode](https://identity.foundation/did-registration/#client-managed-secret-mode), considering the security and scalability of the registrar.
+The workflow for all the operations follows the protocol below:

 1. Request Operation
 2. Return JobId and Serialized Payload